Localized Modes in the IR Phase of QCD

 The rationale for $d_\fir$ is that it properly characterizes the physical space effectively occupied by electrons/quarks in various regimes.
-It also conveniently identifies critical lines as collections of points where $d_\fir(E,W)$ or $d_\fir(\lambda,T)$ are non-analytic.
+Indeed, it is based on effective counting~\cite{Horvath:2018xgx} which is additive and thus defines meaningful spatial volumes (measures).
+This is not the case for generalized dimensions, such as frequently used $D_2$.
+Dimension $d_\fir$ also conveniently identifies critical lines as collections of points where $d_\fir(E,W)$ or $d_\fir(\lambda,T)$ are non-analytic.
 The $(E,W)$ setup defines critical features of Anderson localization phenomenon~\cite{Anderson:1958a,Anderson:1980a}, and known aspects of $d_\fir$ in this case are as follows~\cite{Horvath:2021zjk,Horvath:2022lbj,Horvath:2022klk}.
 In extended regime, $d_\fir \!=\!3$ is expected, which was confirmed numerically to very high accuracy~\cite{Horvath:2021zjk}.
 It was also determined that $d_\fir \!\approx\!
 8/3$ at Anderson criticality irrespective of the universality class~\cite{Horvath:2021zjk}.
 The value of $d_\fir$ and the~degree of superuniversality are claimed to about 2-3 parts per mill.\footnote{The expression for $d_\fir$ in terms of multifractal spectrum has recently been proposed and slightly higher value $d_\fir \!=\!2.733(3)$ (orthogonal class) based on it was suggested~\cite{Bur2023B} but questioned in~\cite{Hor2023B, Horvath:2022com}.} Localized wave functions are expected to be bounded by a decaying exponential, which yields $d_\fir \!=\!0$.
 While this last aspect is not fully guaranteed (exponential localization is not rigorously proved in 3 dimensions), the top right panel of Fig.~\ref{fig:Dirac_diagram} shows the present-day picture of generic $d_\fir(E)$ for~$0 \!<\!
 W \!<\!
 W_c$.

 For Dirac spectrum in IR phase of QCD to be truly Anderson-like, the values of $d_\fir$ in corresponding regimes need to match the above.
 Conversely, the nature of differences, if any, should be clarified.
 In the bottom right panel of Fig.~\ref{fig:Dirac_diagram} we show the generic $d_\fir(\lambda)$ for $T_\fir \!<\!
 T \!<\!
 T_\fuv$ obtained in the pure-glue QCD analysis of Ref.~\cite{Alexandru:2021pap}.
 In the presumed localized regime $(-\lambda_A,0) \union (0,\lambda_A)$, $d_\fir \!\approx\!
 1$ was found (dotted line) instead of the expected $d_\fir \!\approx\!
 0$.
 Here we resolve this discrepancy.
 In Sec.~2 we perform the first direct calculation of $d_\fir$ in the Anderson localized regime and compare it to that in QCD.
 Similar behaviors are found with very slow decrease of $d_\fir$ estimates toward $L \!\to\! \infty$ limit.
 We attribute this to the logarithmic growth of effective volume for pure exponential which yields $d_\fir \!=\!0$ but slow $L \!\to\! \infty$ convergence.
 The observed QCD-Anderson similarities then suggest that $d_\fir \!=\!0$ in both~cases.
 In Sec.~3 we perform the first {\em multidimensional analysis}~\cite{Horvath:2022klk} of both Anderson-localized states and QCD-localized Dirac modes, which makes a clear case that the two are indeed dimensionally equivalent.